mdkearns/statistical-learning-models/README.md

-# statistical_learning
+# statistical-learning-models

-A repository for implementing statistical learning models using the Python programming language.
+A repository for implementing statistical learning models from scratch.